huawei-noah/Efficient-AI-Backbones/readme.md

 ```

 ## Other versions
-This repo provides the TensorFlow code of GhostNet.
+This repo provides the TensorFlow/PyTorch code of GhostNet.
 Other versions can be found in the following:

 0. Pytorch: [code](https://github.com/iamhankai/ghostnet.pytorch)
 1. Darknet: [cfg file](https://github.com/AlexeyAB/darknet/files/3997987/ghostnet.cfg.txt), and [description](https://github.com/AlexeyAB/darknet/issues/4418)